The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 What it Means in the Scheme of Things

 Retirement savings are imperative to your financial stability and success once you're no longer working full-time.
-Our five simple tips can help you plan for your future and ensure that your golden years are comfortable.
+Our five simple tips can help you plan for your future and help ensure that your golden years are comfortable.

 Remember, there's no "perfect time" to start saving for retirement; you can begin at any age.
 By thinking ahead, you’ll be more likely to be able to relax and enjoy your retirement rather than worrying about whether or not you have enough money to carry you through.